Unraveling the Mirage of Safety: South Jersey's Tesla Owners Encounter Hostility

 – Stay Informed: Stay updated on local news and community discussions regarding EVs and Tesla to anticipate potential societal sentiments impacting safety.

-– Utilize Tesla’s Features: Make full use of Tesla’s advanced onboard cameras and autopilot features.
+– Utilise Tesla’s Features: Make full use of Tesla’s advanced onboard cameras and autopilot features.
 The Sentry Mode can act as a deterrent and evidence in case of hostile encounters.

 – Engage with Local Law Enforcement: Establish a relationship with local police departments to ensure quick support if needed.
 Understanding their approach to these incidents can enhance personal safety strategies.